aredn/documentation/arednGettingStarted/node_admin.rst

 Channel
   Click in the field on the right to select a channel for mesh RF communication.
 Nodes communicate only with other nodes that use the same channel, channel width, and SSID.
 You can determine the correct settings by talking with other local node operators to find out which settings are required for joining their networks.
 The options in this list show the channel number as well as the center frequency of each channel.

-  .. attention:: You are responsible for using frequencies, channels, bandwidths, and power levels that comply with your country’s Amateur radio license requirements.
+  .. warning:: You are responsible for using frequencies, channels, bandwidths, and power levels that comply with your country’s Amateur radio license requirements.

 Channel Width Setting
   Click in the field at the right to select from the channel widths supported on your device.
 Most hardware will support 5 MHz, 10 MHz, or 20 MHz channel widths, but some devices will only support specific channel widths.
 If the choice of channel width is limited, the device will only show its supported widths in the dropdown list.